 Bitcoin Child Porn

-That point was made by a story that went viral a few months back – and which, as it happens, was exaggerated out of all proportion – in which it was pointed out that some Bitcoin transactions contain meta-data which themselves contain links to child pornography on the net.
+That point was made by a story that went viral a few months back – and that, as it happens, was exaggerated out of all proportion – in which it was pointed out that some Bitcoin transactions contain meta-data which themselves contain links to child pornography on the net.

 Whilst in practice those child pornography links aren’t particularly accessible, the point still stands that blockchain technology does allow for immutable storage of data – and if that data is slanderous, criminal, obscene or anything else, then we have a problem.

 Of course, the Blockchain is not the first technology to open up a Pandora’s Box.
 The Internet itself – in combination with 3D printing – now offers, in theory, the ability for anyone anywhere to manufacture their own lethal arms.
-But where the Blockchain takes a step further is that its own lethal arms cannot be eradicated.
+But where the Blockchain takes a step further is that its own lethal manifestations cannot be eradicated.

 The Net Effect